stephan-rayner/environments/README.md

 # environments
-This is a collection of environments used primarily (but not exclusively) by the Echosec R&amp;D team.
+This is a collection of environments.